Third stimulus check: When could you get a $1,400 check?

 Chief among the issues are whether Republican lawmakers would support the package, or if the Biden administration would eventually tackle its spending priorities by breaking apart the spending proposals into two bills, analysts say.

-On Tuesday, Janet Yellen, President-elect Joe Biden's choice as Treasury secretary, said that the incoming administration would focus on winning quick passage of its $1.9 trillion pandemic relief plan.
+Janet Yellen, President Joe Biden's choice as Treasury secretary, said on January 19 that the incoming administration would focus on winning quick passage of its $1.9 trillion pandemic relief plan.
 Yellen argued that additional stimulus, including Mr. Biden's proposal for a $15 minimum wage, are necessary to prevent economic "scarring due to this pandemic."

+The plan to provide more direct aid to low- and middle-class households could help lift GDP by 0.7%, although the other measures in the bill — such as a higher minimum wage and aid to states — could boost GDP growth by 1.5%, according to a January 18 report from Oxford Economics chief U.S. economist Gregory Daco.

 Here's what analysts are predicting about the $1,400 checks and other spending proposals.